tmnt-raphael/AddressBook/README.md

 AddressBook loadedAddressBook = new AddressBook("AddressBookData.txt");
 ```

-Now, an address book wit initial entries is created.
+Now, an address book with initial entries has been created.
 The format of the input data that is used is json, which would look like this:

 ```json
 [